dgatf/msrc/README.md

 Using Arduino IDE copy folder *esc_smartport* and open *esc_smartport.ino*.
 Select board *Arduino Pro or Pro Mini*, processor *ATMega168 or ATMega328P (3.3V 8MHz or 5V 16MHz)* and flash

 ## [Video](https://youtu.be/Mby2rlmAMlU)

+Change log:

+v0.3

+- Averaging telemetry added
+- Voltage2 sensor changed from A3 to A4
+- Ntc2 sensor changed from Tmp1 to Tmp2